mtlynch/spaceduck/_posts/2018-04-19-load-test-wrapup.md

 | [Real data](/load-test-2) | 2,866.7 SC | 5,000.0  SC | 2,133.3 SC |
 | [Best-case](/load-test-3) | 2,833.3 SC | 3,200.0 SC | 366.7 SC |

-For the purposes of these tests, I treated the `wallet` API as the ground truth for spending.
+For the purposes of my reports, I treated the `wallet` API as the ground truth for spending.

 Sia also reports spending metrics that are [logically impossible](https://github.com/NebulousLabs/Sia/issues/2768).
 In each of the tests, Sia's accounting showed increases and *decreases* in total storage spending over time.
-Decreases in total storage spending shouldn't be possible, because when Sia spends money on a storage contract, that money is spent and can't go down.
+Decreases in total storage spending shouldn't be possible.
+When Sia spends money on a storage contract, the expenditure is permanent so total spending can never decrease.

 ### Cost estimates are wildly inaccurate